CANDELbio/mantis-viewer/images.md

 ## Overview

 Mantis Viewer allows users to load and analyze sets of images, or 'image sets' that contain multiple TIFF files.
 Each TIFF should be an image of one marker from a tissue slide.
-Currently, Mantis will downsample images when either the width or the height of the image is greater than 10,000 pixels.
-There are plans to build support for viewing higher resolution images without downsampling in later releases.
 The below animation gives a brief overview of opening an image set and interacting with the channel and image controls.
 See below for detailed instructions.

 <video width="640" autoplay="autoplay" loop="loop">
   <source src="{{site.baseurl}}/videos/open_image_640.mp4" type="video/mp4">
   <source src="{{site.baseurl}}/videos/open_image_640.mp4" type="video/webm">
 </video>

+## Supported Image Formats

+Mantis only supports single-channel TIFFs that contain one image per file.
+Mantis does not support multi-channel or high dimensional TIFF files, but there are plans to add support in the future.
+In the interim you can use [image-utils](https://github.com/ParkerICI/image-utils) to split up multi-channel or high dimensional TIFFs into single channel TIFFs that can be analyzed by Mantis.

+Mantis will downsample images when either the width or the height of the image is greater than 10,000 pixels.
+There are plans to build support for viewing higher resolution images without downsampling in later releases.

+If you encounter an image that you expect to work with Mantis but doesn't or if you need help getting your images into a format that Mantis supports feel free to [create an issue on the GitHub page](https://github.com/ParkerICI/mantis-viewer/issues) or send us an email at <engineering@parkerici.org>.

 ## Opening Images